DomenickD/SNHU/README.md

 # SNHU
-Repo Dedicated to Southern New Hampshire University
+Repository Dedicated to Southern New Hampshire University

+Consists of CS-210 Course - C++ Programming